zcorpan/html-parser-book/manuscript/2-parser.md

 Start a new attribute in the current tag token.
 Set that attribute name and value to the empty string.
 Reconsume in the attribute name state.

-The *attribute name state*, for both the "r" and the “e”:
+The *attribute name state*, for both the "r" and the "e":

 Anything else